 Advance Practice Registered Nurse (APRN) or Nurse-Practitioner (NP) pursuant to the District of Columbia Health Occupations Revision Act of 1985, effective March 25, 1986 (D.C.
 Law 6-99; D.C.
-Official Code § 3-1202 et seq.), or licensed as a registered nurse, APRN or NP in the jurisdiction where the services are being provided Certificate (specify):
+Official Code § 3-1202 et seq.), or licensed as a registered nurse, APRN or NP in the jurisdiction where the services are being provided

 Minimum qualifications to draft positive behavior plan is Master's degree in psychology when supervised by a licensed psychologist or a licensed clinical social worker.
 Minimum qualifications for consultation are Master's level psychologist, advanced practice nurse, LCSW, LGSW and licensed professional counselor or closely related field, and at least one year of experience serving people with developmental disabilities.
-Knowledge and experience in behavioral analysis is preferred.In order to receive Medicaid reimbursement, a LGSW may provide counseling under the supervision of an LICSW or a LISW in accordance with the requirements set forth in Section 3413 of Chapter 34 of Title 22 of the DCMR.

-Verification of Provider Qualifications Entity Responsible for Verification:

-DDS Frequency of Verification: Initially and annually thereafter

-Individual V Provider Type: Behavior Specialist Provider Qualifications License (specify): District of Columbia Municipal Regulation Title 17, Chapter 69/ Section 6911/ Psychology.
-Certificate (specify): Certificate from the Behavioral Analyst Certification Board (BCABA), in the jurisdiction where the credential is accepted.
-Other Standard (specify): Minimum qualifications for behavior specialist in consultation includes Master's level psychologist, advanced practice nurse, LCSW, LGSW, licensed professional counselor or closely related field, and at least one year of experience serving people with developmental disabilities is required.
 Knowledge and experience in behavioral analysis is preferred.
+In order to receive Medicaid reimbursement, a LGSW may provide counseling under the supervision of an LICSW or a LISW in accordance with the requirements set forth in Section 3413 of Chapter 34 of Title 22 of the DCMR.

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification: DDS Frequency of Verification: Initially and annually thereafter

+Behavior Specialist

+District of Columbia Municipal Regulation Title 17, Chapter 69/ Section 6911/

+Psychology.

+Certificate from the Behavioral Analyst Certification Board (BCABA), in the jurisdiction where the credential is accepted.

+Minimum qualifications for behavior specialist in consultation includes Master's level psychologist, advanced practice nurse, LCSW, LGSW, licensed professional counselor or closely related field, and at least one year of experience serving people with developmental disabilities is required.
+Knowledge and experience in behavioral analysis is preferred.

 The District's Department of Disability Services (DDS) is responsible for verification of each behavior specialist.
-Frequency of Verification: